 In a past blog we tried to define the essence of the word “translation” in simple terms.
 At its core, “translation” is the transfer of a message from one language to another, but there is much more to the process.
-It is a highly demanding activity that requires a lot of research and preparation.
+It is a highly demanding activity and translators face many challenges.
+Translating requires a lot of research and preparation.

 To start, we have a pair of languages, one the “source” text and one the “target” text.
-The source is the language in which the original message is written and the target is the one you translate it to.
+The source is the language of the original text and the target is the one you translate it to.
 Now we can begin…

 Challenges in translation